dpp-name/bibtex-tidy/README.md

   --no-lowercase
       Lowercase field names and entry type.
 Enabled by default.

+  --lowercase-fields
+      Lowercase field names only.
+Disabled by default.

   --enclosing-braces
       Enclose the given fields in double braces, such that case is preserved during BibTeX compilation.